 - Communicate: It’s important to ensure open communication.
 If you don’t agree with a professional’s recommendation, for example, say specifically why you don’t.

-A recent study conducted by the Journal of Developmental and Behavioral Pediatrics found that there was a 13 month delay between parents seeking diagnosis and the Autism diagnosis being made, with the authors claiming that the delay was a result of the varying degrees of the disorder and being first diagnosed with other problems.
-This study, although completed only in the metropolitan Atlanta, Ga. area, highlights the trouble and difficulty in a firm diagnosis of Autism.
+A 2006 study published by the Journal of Developmental and Behavioral Pediatrics found that there was a 13-month delay between parents seeking diagnosis and the Autism diagnosis being made, with the authors claiming that the delay was a result of the varying degrees of Autism and of children first being diagnosed with other issues.
+A 2015 study by Dr. Amir Miodovnik, found that it took an average of three years longer to diagnose autism in children initially thought to have just ADHD.
+These studies highlight the difficulties that can arise in getting a firm diagnosis of Autism.

 It is important to remember that you do not need a diagnosis to begin helping your child.
-Whatever the final diagnosis ends up being is irrelevant to the fact that as a parent you know your child has challenges and you want to help your child.
-Don’t wait for a diagnosis to start looking at ways to encourage your child to grow.
+Whatever the final diagnosis ends up being, you as a parent know your child has challenges, and you want to help them.
+You do not need to wait for a diagnosis in order to start looking at ways to encourage your child to grow.

-It is also important for parents to realize that since Autism spectrum disorder is still being studied and understood.
-Diagnosis and treatment information can be widely different from professionals.
-Do not take one person’s advice as the sole source of information, instead do your homework and find the path that best suits you and your child toward treatment.
+It is also important for parents to realize that, since Autism is still being studied and understood, diagnosis and treatment information can vary widely between professionals.
+You don’t have to take one person’s advice as the sole source of information.
+Instead, you can do your homework and find the path that best suits you and your child.